 You can use the receiver.admx / receiver.adml template files with domain policies and local computer policies.
 For domain policies, import the template file using the Group Policy Management console.
 Importing is useful when applying Citrix Workspace app settings to a number of different user devices throughout the enterprise.
 To modify on a single user device, import the template file using the local Group Policy Editor on the device.

 Citrix recommends using the Windows Group Policy Object (GPO) administrative template to configure Citrix Workspace app.

 CitrixBase.adml, and, administrative template files (receiver.adm or receiver.admx\receiver.adml).

-The .adm file is for use with Windows XP Embedded platforms only.
-The .admx and .adml files are for use with Windows Vista, Windows Server 2008, and all later versions of Windows.
+The .adm file is applicable with Windows XP Embedded platforms only.
+The .admx and .adml files are for use with Windows Vista, Windows Server 2008, and other later versions of Windows.

 If Citrix Workspace app is installed without the VDA, the admx/adml files are typically found in the

 C:\Program Files\Citrix\ICA Client\Configuration directory.